rebel7580/rebel7580.github.io/MQTT/HomeVision_and_Home_Assistant.md

 <br><br>
 <b>Method 1:</b>
 <br>
-Use the same "virtual" External device, but include the binary sensor in the yaml:
+Use the same "virtual" external device, but include the binary sensor in the yaml:

 {% raw %}
 ``` yaml